cayo-rodrigues/django-awesome-tools/README.md

         "is_recurrent": "is_recurrent",
         "installments": "installments",
     }
 ```

 In the example above, we are defining a view for monetary transactions.
 We don't want
 users to see other user's transactions, so we attach all transactions to the logged in
 user.
-By using the `user_key` class property, we tell the mixin that when filtering the
+By using the `filter_user_key` class property, we tell the mixin that when filtering the
 queryset, it should use `user=self.request.user`.

 Also, all transactions have categories.
 And we want them always to be listed by category.
 So in the url, we receive the `<category_id>` param.
 So that's why we declare `filter_kwargs`
 in that way.

 As for the `filter_query_params` property, please note how interesting it is.
-In the keys of
+In the **keys** of
 the dictionary, we pass in the keys that will be used for filtering the queryset, just as if
 we were filtering the queryset manually.
+And the **values** correspond to the query param that we
+expect to receive in the request.
 None of these query params are mandatory.

-We are not declaring `accept_empty`, which means that we will not raise `exception_klass` in any
+We are not declaring `filter_accept_empty`, which means that we will not raise `filter_exception_klass`
-case.
-So that's why we don't need to define `exception_klass` too.
+in any case (because the default value is `True`).
+So that's why we don't need to define `filter_exception_klass` too.

 You may have noticed that the `queryset` class property haven't been defined.
 That's not a
 problem, because this mixin guesses what is the apropriated model by accessing `self.serializer_class.Meta.model`.